UNINETTSigma2/documentation/jobs/choosing_job_types.md

 You should always choose the job type that fulfils the resource requirements of your job best without being excessive as this ensures the highest possible priority and therefore the shortest queuing time.
-If for example your job on Saga needs 20GB memory and 5 CPUs for 5 days, you should choose a _normal_ instead of a _bigmem_ job.
-If it instead needs 200GB memory you should use _bigmem_.

 ## Betzy